 Nearly everything we use in America is shipped to us.
-Shipping is a complex ecosystem, and the freight broker acts as a middle-person, connecting freight movers like independent truckers with those companies that have loads to ship.
+Freight shipping is a complex system and freight brokers act as an intermediary, connecting freight carriers with those companies that have loads to ship.
 Many people are interested in going into business as independent freight brokers for the freedom it affords.

 1) Your Business Registration: $300+

 To operate in your state, you will need to register your business, most likely with your Secretary of State.
 You will likely also need to obtain a tax number and registration from your state Department of Revenue.
 Moreover, if you plan on working as a carrier, you will likely also need to register at your state Department of Motor Vehicles.

 The cost of all of these will vary from state to state.
 On average, business registrations cost between $100 and $300.
 Additional registrations such as for a tax number or at the DMV vary widely from state to state.

 2) Freight Broker Authority Cost: $300 Per Authority

 The freight broker authority, or your freight broker license, is the legal permission that you must obtain from the Federal Motor Carrier Safety Administration (FMCSA) before going into business.
 It certifies that you are qualified and authorized to act as a broker of freight and/or a carrier.